Mastering Hanging Protocols

 It allows you to quickly find specific View Codes or MG Modifiers by typing relevant keywords or abbreviations.

-3. Hanging Protocol Rules Panel:
+4. Hanging Protocol Rules Panel

-Location: Right side of the configuration screen.
 Purpose: Defines how each viewport behaves when a hanging protocol is applied.

 The Hanging Protocol Rules Panel provides a comprehensive set of configuration options that control how images behave, appear, and are selected within each viewport when a hanging protocol is executed.
 These rules allow you to fine-tune the viewing experience, ensuring that images are displayed consistently and in alignment with clinical workflow requirements.